-In the event of a calamity day, in addition to posting classroom lessons online, the School may distribute "blizzard bags," which are paper copies of the lessons posted online.
+In the event of a calamity day, in addition to posting classroom lessons online via Microsoft Teams, the School may distribute "blizzard bags," which are paper copies of the lessons posted online.
 If blizzard bags are used, students will be expected to complete assignments as if they were in class.

-Calamity days will be announced via the Remind app, and, whenever possible, through local media channels.
+Calamity days will be announced via the Remind app, campus social media pages, and, whenever possible, through local media channels.